 Like most owners of antisocial dogs, Thea McCue of Austin, Texas, is well aware of how quickly an outdoor activity with her dog can stop being fun.
 Wurley, her 14-month-old Lab mix, is a happy, energetic dog who loves to swim and go running on the hike-bike trails around their home.
 But when he’s on-leash, he barks at other dogs, growls, and even lunges.

 Because Wurley is 22 inches tall and weighs 60 pounds, he can be hard to handle, says McCue.
-“When he pounced on one little 10-pound puppy, it was embarrassing for me and scary for the puppy’s owner!”
+“When he pounced on one little 10-pound puppy, it was embarrassing for me and scary for the puppy and the puppy’s owner!”
 Indeed, introducing a puppy to a dog-aggressive dog may be one of the scariest experiences a dog owner can have!

 Why Are Some Dogs So Hostile Toward Other Dogs?